Shipwrecks around the Western Cape coastline

 1796 The Lord Hawkesbury was a British wooden sailing vessel (Whaler) that wrecked at Zoetendalsvlei (Struis Baai on the 26th of May

-1799 The HMS Sceptre was a 64-gun third-rate ship from the Royal Navy line that was blown ashore in Table Bay by a gale on the 5th of November.
+1799 The HMS Sceptre was a 64-gun third-rate ship from the Royal Navy line that was blown ashore in Table Bay on the 5th of November.
 There were heavy losses.

 1803 The John a British wooden sailing vessel (Brig) that wrecked at De Kelders on the 16th of September